General Mills - Earnings Call - Q1 2026

 Our next question comes from Megan Clapp from Morgan Stanley.
 Please go ahead.
 Your line is open.

 Hi.
 Good morning.
 Thanks so much.
 I have a quick follow-up and then another question for Kofi, if that's okay.
-So the first is just following up on some of the earlier line of questioning.
+The first is just following up on some of the earlier line of questioning.
 Jeff, I think you mentioned you don't need massive share gains to hit the guide.
-But based on some of the things I think Dana mentioned later, it sounds to me like maybe some category trends are softer than you expected.
-So can you just clarify how category performance has evolved thus far year-to-date relative to your initial expectations and whether we need to see improvement in areas like cereal, for instance, to deliver on the guide?
-And just related as well, since you brought it up, Jeff, can you maybe just expand a little bit on the GLP-1 comment in terms of what you're seeing in the data that you track?
+Based on some of the things I think Dana mentioned later, it sounds to me like maybe some category trends are softer than you expected.
+Can you just clarify how category performance has evolved thus far year to date relative to your initial expectations and whether we need to see improvement in areas like cereal, for instance, to deliver on the guide?
+Just related as well, since you brought it up, Jeff, can you maybe just expand a little bit on the GLP-1 comment in terms of what you're seeing in the data that you track?
 Thank you.

 Jeff Harmening (Chairman and CEO)

 Great.
 That's super helpful.
 Thank you.
-And then just a follow-up for Kofi as we think about pet phasing into the second quarter, just because there seem to be a lot of puts and takes.
-Can you just help us understand a little bit how to frame these puts and takes just to keep in mind?
-There was lumpiness in 2Q last year.
+Just a follow-up for Kofi as we think about pet phasing into the second quarter, just because there seem to be a lot of puts and takes.
+Can you just help us understand a little bit what these, how to frame these puts and takes just to keep in mind?
+There was lumpiness in Tiki Cat last year.
 Wilderness is maybe a bit softer.
 You also have the fresh pet launch.
 I also think maybe the shipment headwind was a bit bigger in the first quarter than you had talked about last quarter.
-So just with all those things in mind, if you could just help us think about how to frame phasing in 2Q, that would be helpful.
+With all those things in mind, if you could just help us think about how to frame phasing in Tiki Cat, that would be helpful.

 Kofi Bruce (CFO)